Interaction Conference recap

 “I am not a designer”

-Of all the talks, I found myself enthralled with Ayah Bdeir’s presentation on her journey as a
+Of all the talks, I found myself really digging Ayah Bdeir’s presentation on her journey as a

 designer engineer human and how it lead to the success of LittleBits, a new language for people of all ages to make and invent new ways of interacting with electronics without needing to know their way around a breadboard or a command prompt.